Ottenheimer Publishers

-Ottenheimer Publishers, Inc. was a Baltimore, Maryland, publisher founded in 1890 and which closed in 2002.
+Ottenheimer Publishers, Inc. was a Baltimore, Maryland, publisher founded in 1890.

 The publisher was primarily a packager known for children's books, especially pop-up and board books, as well as cookbooks.
 It was a printer for Time Magazine.
 It also republished the works of Nancy Stouffer.
 Stouffer authored The Legend of Rah and the Muggles as well as Larry Potter and His Best Friend Lilly.
 She filed an unsuccessful trademark infringement lawsuit in 2000 against Harry Potter author J.K.
 Rowling and U.S. publisher Scholastic.

 In the 1980s Ottenheimer Publishers was the U.S. publisher of the Mr. Men and Little Miss books with U.S. distribution by Price Stern Sloan, and later Price Stern Sloan acquired 100% of the U.S. rights.